-STUDENT AGREEMENT - COMMUTING AND TRAVEL FOR SUPERVISED PRACTICE EXPERIENCES
+STUDENT AGREEMENT - COMMUTING AND TRAVEL FOR EXPERENTIAL LEARNING EXPERIENCES

-□ I am aware that most supervised practice experiences will occur within a 45-mile radius of the Portland metro area.
-Some rotations may be fulfilled at OHSU or in the Portland-metro area, however I am aware that other supervised practice rotations will occur throughout the state, requiring student travel.
-I understand that assignment to supervised practice locations will not be changed due to preference or personal circumstance, except in the case of an accommodation granted via the Office of Student Access.
+□ I am aware that most experiential learning experiences will occur within a 45-mile radius of the Portland metro area.
+Some rotations may be fulfilled at OHSU or in the Portland-metro area, however I am aware that other rotations will occur throughout the state, requiring student travel.
+I understand that assignment to experiential learning locations will not be changed due to preference or personal circumstance, except in the case of an accommodation granted via the Office of Student Access.